 When data enters Sumo Logic, search optimization is done in the following order:

-- Field Extraction Rules are applied.
+- Field Extraction Rule (FER)

 - Partitions and Scheduled Views are applied.
 If both Partitions and Scheduled Views are defined, the Partitions are applied first.